asjir/FunnyORM.jl/README.md

-# ORMish package that you can use with FunSQL (WIP)
+# ORM package that you can use with FunSQL

 [![Dev Documentation][docs-dev-img]][docs-dev-url]
 [![Build Status][ci-img]][ci-url]